Guide

 • reduced success rate of any future knee surgery.

 If you have experienced any of these symptoms and are worried, you should discuss them with your GP.
-Unless your symptoms are very severe and debilitating, your GP is likely to first recommend pain relief and/or physiotherapy before suggesting an operation, but if and when they agree that you need a knee replacement you can ask to be referred to us for your treatment.
+Unless your symptoms are very severe and debilitating, your GP is likely to first recommend pain relief and/or physiotherapy before suggesting an operation, but if and when they agree that you need a knee replacement you can ask to be referred to us for your private knee surgery.

 Is a knee replacement worth it?